Looking for 4K Ultra HD TVs?Start shopping

 Samsung also makes a 4K media player, called the UHD Video Pack.
 If you own one of Samsung's 2014 4K Ultra HD TVs, this is a must-have accessory.
 It's a 1-terabyte hard drive that comes pre-loaded with several full-length movies and nature documentaries, all in full 4K resolution.
 Once you plug it into the TV's USB input, the player's menu appears on the TV screen, and you can navigate and make selections using the TV remote.

+YouTube has an eclectic and growing library of 4K video clips.
+While you probably won't find your favorite movie or TV show, there is plenty of 4K eye candy, including some wonderful nature documentary footage.
 In the meantime, if you have a camera with at least 8-megapixel resolution, then you have a source for 4K photos.

 How will my current video sources look on a 4K TV?